tristanfabela/Tristan_BlueStampPortfolio/index.md

 SoftwareSerial configBt(rx, tx);

 char c ="";

-const int A_1B = 5;
+//renaming each digital pin to the H-bridge port its plugged into const int A_1B = 5;
 const int A_1A = 6;
 const int B_1B = 9;